Zhao-Lab-UW-DHO/AdaptFM/README.md

 SSVT is a model pretrained on roughly 180,000 organoid images.
 It is publicly avaialble for download on [hugging face](https://huggingface.co/hbakhtiar/SSVT_Organoids/tree/main).

 SSVT is supported directly within AdaptFM.
 It does not require a separate conda environment or installation.
+You only need to update AdaptFM > model > registry.py with the location of the AdaptFM conda environment.

 Once downloaded you can follow our [fine-tuning instructions](Documentation/Standard/Fine-tuning-models.md) to build a model for a specific downstream segmentation task.